rasyidkaromi/RevitAPI/README.md

 ## Software Needed
 Before doing anything please install Revit 2018 as well as Microsoft Visual Studio Community 2017.
 Make sure the download for Visual
 Studio inlcudes the .NET Framework 4.7.1 Version.
 This will be the version I am using.
-I also have downloaded Resharper, a visual studio extension that is free for students, though this is not a requirement to have.
+I also have the Revit Sodtware Development Kit, as well as Resharper, a visual studio extension that is free for students, though these are not a requirement to have.

 ##### -- Essential --
 [Revit 2018](https://www.autodesk.com/education/free-software/revit "Free for students") - Free for students.